Project Objectives

 5. Form a Steering Group - Achieved for 2020 - 2024

-We are required to form a steering group for the project made up of local stakeholders, with the specific requirements that:
+We are required to form a steering group for the project made up of local stakeholders, with the specific requirement that:

 • There must be a council representative

-• Must meet at least twice a year
+• The group must meet at least twice a year

-• Must report progress to Surfers Against Sewage (SAS)
+• We must report progress to Surfers Against Sewage (SAS)

 • The group collects evidence to apply for Plastic Free Community accreditation